 - 1. The purpose of this Policy is to detect and prevent corruption cases, including to describe and explain the illegal nature of various types of corrupt practices, and methods of acting in certain business situations. - 2.
-Elemental Holding as a mature Organization encourages and promotes attitudes of honest conduct in all forms of its activity.
+Elemental Capital Group as a mature Organization encourages and promotes attitudes of honest conduct in all forms of its activity.
 Such a way of acting is an expression of social responsibility, promotes the competitiveness of Companies in the market, ensures long-term and sustainable development of its Employees, Associates, and business partners, and contributes to the good reputation of the Organization in the society. - 3.
-The Policy is made available to all Employees and members of the Top Management through internal communication channels adopted in a given Company, and to Associates at the time of signing an agreement regulating the provision of services to the Company.
-Each Employee, Associate, and member of the Top Management must read it, understand it, and apply it in their daily duties.
-Compliance with its provisions is a prerequisite for employment, establishing and maintaining cooperation, and more importantly, no one is more equal than others - the Policy applies to everyone regardless of their position. - 4.
-Each of the Companies should ensure proper communication and promotion of the Policy within its internal structures, especially through training initiatives, enabling proper understanding and use of the principles of the Policy in everyday work. - 5.
-Any violations of the provisions set out in the Policy by Employees, Associates, or members of the Top Management may lead to disciplinary sanctions, resulting in contract termination under the Company's internal rules.
-In addition, an Employee, Associate, or member of the Top Management may be subject to further consequences in the form of damages enforced in civil proceedings, fines, or other penalties provided for in the relevant criminal law provisions applicable to a particular case.
+The Policy is made available to all Employees and members of the Management Board through internal communication channels adopted in a given Company, and to Associates at the time of signing an agreement regulating the provision of services to the Company.
+Each Employee, Associate, and member of the Management Board must read it, understand it, and apply it in their daily duties.
+Compliance with its provisions is a prerequisite for employment, establishing and maintaining cooperation.
+No one is more equal than others - the Policy applies to everyone regardless of their position. - 4.
+Each of the Companies should ensure proper communication and promotion of the Policy within its internal structures, especially through training initiatives, enabling proper understanding and use of the principles of the Policy in everyday work.

-- 6. The Policy is also addressed to all third parties, i.e. customers, contractors, subcontractors, and other business partners cooperating in any field with the Companies belonging to Organization.
-Acceptance of and compliance with the principles resulting from this Policy is an absolute requirement for establishing and continuing cooperation, and its violation results in the automatic termination of business relations and prohibition of establishing cooperation with such a partner by the Companies. - 7.
+- 5. Any violations of the provisions set out in the Policy by Employees, Associates, or members of the Management Board may lead to disciplinary sanctions, resulting in contract termination under the Company's internal rules.
+In addition, an Employee, Associate, or member of the Management Board may be subject to further consequences in the form of damages enforced in civil proceedings, fines, or other penalties provided for in the relevant criminal law provisions applicable to a particular case. - 6.
+The Policy is also addressed to all third parties, i.e. customers, contractors, subcontractors, and other business partners cooperating in any field with the Companies belonging to Organization.
+Acceptance of and compliance with the principles resulting from this Policy is an important requirement for establishing and continuing cooperation, and its violation may result in the automatic termination of business relations and prohibition of establishing cooperation with such a partner by the Companies. - 7.
 The Anti-Corruption Policy, despite referring to many areas and business situations in which corrupt practice may arise, does not include all business situations that may happen in everyday business.
 Therefore, it is a signpost for all addressees on how to proceed and what to pay attention to.
 Any doubts should be solved by analogy or directed to the Compliance Department. - 8.
-This Policy replaces all previous documents/procedures relating to anti-corruption issues and is adopted by each of the Companies as an internally binding legal act, taking into account modifications resulting from law applicable in a jurisdiction in which the Company has its registered office. - 9.
+This Policy replaces all previous documents/procedures relating to anti-corruption issues and is adopted by each of the Companies as an internally binding act, taking into account modifications resulting from law applicable in a jurisdiction in which the Company has its registered office. - 9.
 The Compliance Department is responsible for the implementation of this Policy, its updating, and training in the scope of the rules resulting from it. - 10.
-The definitions contained in the Policy have the meanings ascribed to them, regardless of whether they are written with an uppercase or lowercase letter. - 11.
+The definitions contained in the Policy have the meanings ascribed to them, regardless of whether they are written with an uppercase or lowercase letter.
+The definitions used and not defined in this document and not containing a reference to another procedure, policy or regulations, shall have the meaning given to them in the Code of Ethics of Elemental Capital Group. - 11.
 This Policy is kept in both electronic and paper versions.